CIBC-Internal/python/Doc/library/unittest.mock.rst

     `values` can be a dictionary of values to set in the dictionary. `values` can also be an iterable of `(key, value)` pairs.

-    If `clear` is True then the dictionary will be cleared before the new values are set.
+    If `clear` is true then the dictionary will be cleared before the new values are set.

     `patch.dict` can also be called with arbitrary keyword arguments to set